JEdwardsK/sei-project-one/README.md

 To highlight two, the first was with using media, audio and video.
 During development I used the  Live Share extension in VSCode, neglecting to check for regularly in the browser.
 When it came to deployment, I only then realised issues with my implementation

 Another problem was with scaling problems.
 Things would work at their most simple state, but ensuring that the code is written in a way that it holds when scaled.
 For example, if during testing I made the  initial grid a 10x10 square, or only tried weapon use with one enemy

+### Future Improvements
+ - differing enemy movement speed based on enemies remaining
+ - bonus levels
+ - saving data to local storage to allow for high score/ game continue
+ - having options for game settings, such as difficulty, number of powerups, bonuses etc